 Bitfinex is a Hong Kong operated cryptocurrency exchange that has been in operation since late 2012.
 In the following post, I will review the exchange, the company behind it and also some of the more controversial episodes it experienced in the past.

-If you want a more detailed review about Bitfinex keep on reading.
-Here’s what I’ll cover:
+That’s Bitfinex in a nutshell.
+If you want a more detailed review about Bitfinex keep on reading, here’s what I’ll cover:

 - Bitfinex Overview

 - Bitfinex Services

 Bitfinex was founded in the British Virgin Islands in 2012 by iFinex inc and it is headquartered in Hong Kong.
 The company initially started out as a P2P margin lending platform for Bitcoin only.
 Some of the founders and management of iFinex inc. are also related to Tether, the US pegged Stablecoin.

 Bitfinex offers its customers a variety of services including: